 The DOWA Group provides a wide range of products and services contributing to society’s efforts to combat climate change.
 We offer many products and services to contribute to the reduction in GHG emissions through our supply chain, such as silver powder used for solar panels, which is indispensable for renewable energy metal materials for fuel cells and EVs, and the recycling of lithium-ion batteries and solar panels.
 We also provide society with non-ferrous metals, which are indispensable for the decarbonized society of the future, through our recycling-oriented business model that incorporates sustainable resource recycling processes, including recycling.
 We have named DOWA Group’s unique contribution DOWA Green Action (DGA) and have set targets for fiscal 2030.

-Non-ferrous metals are essential materials for decarbonization technologies.
-We aim to achieve carbon neutrality by transitioning to a circular economy by reducing our own GHG emissions and providing society with a low-carbon resource recycling process.
-In setting targets for DGA, we identified two target areas: (1) providing materials that contribute to realizing a decarbonized society through resource recycling and (2) products and services that help customers and society cope with climate change.
-With this in mind, we identified applicable products and services.
+We aim to achieve carbon neutrality by transitioning to a circular economy by reducing our own GHG emissions and providing society with products and services through a low-carbon resource recycling process.
+In DGA, we identified two target areas: (1) providing materials that contribute to realizing a decarbonized society through resource recycling and (2) products and services that help customers and society cope with climate change.
+We are currently working on expanding these target areas.

 By expanding the supply of DGA products and services and striving to develop technologies and create new businesses, we will contribute to the reduction of GHG emissions throughout society and work toward the realization of a carbon-neutral society.
 We set a sales target for DGA products and services as an indicator of these growth targets.
 As we advance, we will compile actual sales of DGA products and services each year to manage progress.
 To achieve our goals, we will steadily invest in growth in each of our businesses, as defined in our Midterm Plan 2024.
 We will also conduct research and technological development utilizing the ESG investment in our Midterm Plan 2024 to expand new DGA products and services.